MiranDaniel/pylor/README.md

 ## QuickStart

 Place this module in your modules folder.
-(PYPI not suppored yet.)
+(PYPI not supported yet.)

 ```py
 import MDansi